Medusa reveals something the Greeks already suspected. Beauty and terror are not opposites. They are twins.

 Her father Tyndareus faces a genuine problem.
 If one is chosen, the others will turn on him.
 The Greeks understand something about honor: men who lose face rarely leave quietly.

 Odysseus, ever strategic, is not there for Helen.
 He always desired Penelope.
 To be Odysseus is to be the husband of Penelope.
 Long suffering Penelope.
 So he offers Tyndareus a solution.
 But only if Tyndareus supports his claim to Penelope (Apollodorus, Bibliotheca 3.10.9).
 The solution is simple.
 Each suitor must swear an oath: They will defend whichever man Helen selects as husband.
 The Oath of Tyndareus is not romantic.
 It is strategic.
+It converts rivalry into obligation.
 A proto-collective defense pact.

 The legal framework of war begins here.
 The apple is still in the orchard.
 But the ships are already pledged.